divyaojha/divyaojha.github.io/index.md

 I am a first year PhD student in the department of Computer Science.
 My research interests span along the areas of system software and security.

+---
+layout: page
+title: nsf_proposal
+---
 Here is my proposal for the nsf grant.
-My proposed work is on power efficient scheduling in the operating system.
+My proposed work is on power efficient scheduling in the operating system. (divya_nsfproposal.pdf)

 <a href="divya_nsfproposal.pdf"></a>